HemanthKarniyana/TTS/README.md

 ### Configure OCI File System

 Create a File System by providing Export and Mount Target information.
 Refer to [How to Attach a File System to your Autonomous AI Database](https://blogs.oracle.com/datawarehousing/post/attach-file-system-autonomous-database) and use the guidelines for creating the file system.
+Refer [Configuring VCN Security Rules for File Storage](https://docs.oracle.com/en-us/iaas/Content/File/Tasks/securitylistsfilestorage.htm#Configuring_VCN_Security_Rules_for_File_Storage) for detailed instructions.
 User has to mount the File System to the source database host(s) using the **Mount Commands** provided by the **File System** -> **Export**.
 Refer to [Mounting File Systems From UNIX-Style Instances](https://docs.oracle.com/en-us/iaas/Content/File/Tasks/mountingunixstyleos.htm) for detailed instructions.

 ### Backup Tablespaces on Source Database

 #### Pre-requisites

 - Create a Project Directory that will used as staging location on the host running the source database.
-- Download Transportable Tablespaces Backup Utility to the project directory.
+- Download [Transportable Tablespaces Backup Utility](https://github.com/oracle-devrel/oracle-autonomous-database-samples/tree/main/migration-tools/tts-backup-python) to the project directory.
 - Provide inputs for backup in the tts-backup-env.txt file.

 #### TTS Backup Tool inputs